How to Pay Off Debt Fast: 9 Proven Steps to Financial Freedom

 2. Choose Your Weapon: Snowball or Avalanche

-- The Debt Snowball: Get rid of the smallest debt first.
-This provides a "quick win" and the psychological boost to keep going.
+- The Debt Snowball: Pay off your smallest debt first.
+This gives a “quick win” and the motivation to continue.

-- The Debt Avalanche: Focus on the debt with the highest interest rate first.
-Mathematically, this is the best way to save money in the long run.
+- The Debt Avalanche: Pay off the debt with the highest interest rate first.
+In mathematical terms, this is the best long-term interest-saving method.

 3. Use the "Power Payment" Method

-Having paid off one small debt, do not spend that extra money!
-Take what you were paying on that debt and add it to the next one on your list.
-This creates a "Power Payment" that increases in size until your debt is eliminated.
+After paying off your first debt, don't just spend the money you've saved!
+Take the amount you used to pay on that debt and add it to the minimum payment of the next one on your list.
+This creates a strong monetary domino impact that increases with each debt you pay off.

 7. Downsize and Simplify Your Lifestyle